loh-0/Algothon25-wiki/docs/2guidelines.md

-# Algothon Guidelines + Brief
+# Brief

-# TODO UPDATE THESE DATES

 Preliminary round submissions are due **9:00AM AEST 14 July.** 5 teams will proceed to the final round, held at **6:00PM AEST 21 July** and judged by SIG traders in office.

-We recommend that each team have at least one member with programming experience in Python, as well as financial knowledge.
-Impressive submissions will be expected to involve reasonably advanced data analysis and implementation of reasonably sophisticated trading strategies.
+[//]: # (We recommend that each team have at least one member with programming experience in Python, as well as financial knowledge.
+Impressive submissions will be expected to involve reasonably advanced data analysis and implementation of reasonably sophisticated trading strategies.)

 ---